Health and wellbeing

 - Look after your mental health during Coronavirus – Council for Intellectual Disability

-NHS England and NHS Improvement are pleased to announce that the offer of free access to a range of mental health apps for our NHS staff has been extended until 31 March 2021.
-If you or one of your colleagues would like support with managing stress and anxiety, building resilience, aiding better sleep, or taking a moment to be mindful, you can follow this link or click below to read more about each app.
+- NHS England and NHS Improvement are pleased to announce that the offer of free access to a range of mental health apps for our NHS staff has been extended until 31 March 2021.
+If you or one of your colleagues would like support with managing stress and anxiety, building resilience, aiding better sleep, or taking a moment to be mindful, you can visit the NHS wellbeing apps page or read more about the individual apps: